-SAR operations always were expensive for government, hard for infrastructure, exhausting and same time risky for people.
-Let’s take a look on one of the most expensive SAR operations in the last years, Malaysia Airlines Flight 370.
+SAR operations always were expensive for the government, hard for infrastructure, exhausting and the same time risky for people.
+Let’s take a look at one of the most expensive SAR operations in the last years, Malaysia Airlines Flight 370.

 The disappearance of Malaysia Airlines Flight 370 perhaps the most publicized SAR operation of the last years.
 Same time the most expensive search effort ever undertaken.

-During of search operations, 118,000 square miles off the southwest Australian coast represented the preliminary search area.
+During search operations, 118,000 square miles off the southwest Australian coast represented the preliminary search area.